MyoSuite/tonGXUN/README.md

 The collection of reference contracts consists of the following individual contracts:

-* [boot contract](contracts/eosio.boot/include/eosio.boot/eosio.boot.hpp): A minimal contract that only serves the purpose of activating
+* [boot contract](contracts/eosio.boot/include/eosio.boot/eosio.boot.hpp): A minimal contract that only serves the purpose of activating protocol features which enables other more sophisticated contracts to be deployed onto the blockchain.
+(Note: this contract must be deployed to the privileged `eosio` account.)
+* [bios contract](contracts/eosio.bios/include/eosio.bios/eosio.bios.hpp): A simple alternative to the core contract which is suitable for test chains or perhaps centralized blockchains.
+(Note: this contract must be deployed to the privileged `eosio` account.)
+* [token contract](contracts/eosio.token/include/eosio.token/eosio.token.hpp): A contract enabling fungible tokens.
+* [core contract](contracts/eosio.system/include/eosio.system/eosio.system.hpp): A monolithic contract that includes a variety of different functions which enhances a base Antelope blockchain for use as a public, decentralized blockchain in an opinionated way.
+(Note: This contract must be deployed to the privileged `eosio` account.
+Additionally, this contract requires that the token contract is deployed to the `eosio.token` account and has already been used to setup the core token.)
+The functions contained within this monolithic contrac